NHOrus/srwq-compilation/episode-12.md

 "Hah!
 Don't turn your back on an enemy.
 RULE ONE BITCH!!!"
 The Soulgain charges, and rams its fist into the cockpit of the Schwartzritter.

 Well, technically.
 The fist certainly hits the Schwartzritter, but the force involved isn't exactly what you'd associate with 'ramming'.
-More...'tapping'.
+More... 'tapping'.

 "Wait... what... what's going..."
 Axel head lolls about the Soulgains cockpit, and turns to the head up display thats off to the side of his viewscreen.